Soheir Zaki: Career

-She began her career as a wedding dancer in Alexandria.
-Television producer Mohammed Salem saw her dancing and decided to launch her as a TV presenter on Egyptian television.
+Zaki began her career as a wedding dancer in Alexandria.
+Television producer Mohammed Salem saw her dancing and decided to launch her as a television presenter on Egyptian television.
 However, she showed more skill as a dancer and became known for her appearances on shows like Adwoua El-Madina.
 She then moved to appearing in Egyptian films.
 She played minor roles in most of her films, concentrating mainly on dancing.
 In interviews, she has stated that Nagua Fouad was her "biggest rival" at the time.

-Zaki also performed frequently in Egyptian nightclubs, particularly at the Nile Hilton Hotel in Cairo.
+She also performed frequently in Egyptian nightclubs, particularly at the Nile Hilton Hotel in Cairo.
 In 1964, she became to first belly dancer to dance to Umm Kulthum's music when she danced to "Inta Omri".

 Over the course of her career, Zaki danced for many politicians, including Anwar Sadat, Gamal Abdel Nasser and Richard Nixon.
 She retired in 1992, although she later taught belly dance at Raqia Hassan's Egyptian Academy of Oriental Dance in Cairo.

-Personal life
+Personal life and death

-She was married to Egyptian cinematographer Mohamed Emara.
-She gave birth to their son Hamada in 1987.
+Zaki was married to Egyptian cinematographer Mohamed Emara.
+Zaki died on 2 May 2026, at the age of 81.